 (64) IMPORTANT: Equipment pickup location must also be included on this form.

-(65) Forward completed disposal application form to the Assets Officer, Financial and Business Services, who will complete the equipment's financial and purchase details and submit the application to Tender Board.
+(65) Forward completed disposal application form to the Assets Officer, Financial Operations, who will complete the equipment's financial and purchase details and submit the application to Tender Board.

 (66) Place a RED disposal sticker (or draw a large red cross), available from your admin area, on the equipment.
 One sticker per item (stickers are also available from Technology Services ).